Raihaen/Study-Notes/Stat learning/Elements-of-Statistical-Learning.md

 - [^12] Will continue this proof later.
 - [^13] the idea will be explained when dealing with $x_0 x_0^T$ but basically calculate $E(X^T X)$, where $X^T X$ = { $\sum_{k = 1}^N x_{ki} x_{kj}$ }, and $x_{ki} = x_{ki} - E(x_{ki})$, creating the formula for coviariance multiplied by $N$ : $cov(a,b) = \frac{\sum [a_i-E(a_i)] [b_i - E(b_i)]}{n}$
 - [^14] To not get lost, just rmemeber that this is simply an example of other approximation models.
+- [^15] very simple proof, just replace with the formula for normal distribution.
+Remember that the criterions (Max Likelihood / Least squares etc) we use are applied ON $T$ and not the whole space X.